Tucson teens celebrate prom, coronavirus style

 Instead of dancing, they played games where they could keep their distance.
 And instead of corsages, they gave each other hand sanitizer.

-Ralston posed her oldest children with their best friends, six feet apart, masks on their faces.
+Ralston posed her oldest children with their best friends, 6 feet apart, masks on their faces.
 The photographer-turned-nurse wanted to capture how different this moment is for teenage milestones.

 Her daughters’ version of prom became an act of solidarity with teens everywhere and an act of defiance against a global human tragedy.
 As she took their photo, Ralston told the teens to show her how they felt about missing prom.

-“It was just so raw,” she says.
+“It was just so raw,” she said.
 “The girls are holding themselves high.
 They almost looked defiant, very solemn.
 It just really kind of blew me away.”

+Most of the kids in the photo are children of essential workers.

 And while the parents are at work, Taylor watches her younger siblings, who are 13, 10 and 9, and helps them with remote learning.